mohsenshahii/mohsenshahii/README.md

 I have worked on multiple projects, including:

-🔧 Tube Cutting Optimization Project, an advanced PySide6 GUI application that optimizes industrial tube-cutting processes by processing CSV data and generating optimized cutting strategies.
+🔧 Tube Cutting Optimization Project, an advanced PySide6 GUI application that optimizes industrial tube-cutting processes by processing CSV data and generating optimized cutting strategies.<br>
 🏡 A Django-based Web App for a business management company hosted on A2 hosting, which helps streamline process management.
 📅 A Mobile App Dashboard for Calendar Visualization, enhancing user scheduling and event tracking.
 🏥 Heart Disease Prediction Platform, where I analyzed patient data for predictive insights.